ozeron/nextjs-tailwind-portfolio-page/README.md

 # Todo:
-- [ ] Try to build testimnonials with react masonry
+- [x] Try to build testimnonials with react masonry
+- [x] not clear 5 X 90
+- [x] rework footer to include link to linkedin and instagram
+- [ ] different yellow, remove grey on top
 - [ ] Put a better image in header section
 - [ ] Try to move coloring to a theme
-- [ ] different yellow, remove grey on top
-- [ ] not clear 5 X 90
 - [ ] add more buttons and CTAs
-- [ ] rework footer to include link to linkedin and instagram